stryd/efulfillmentshop-go/docs/SaleLineApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetSaleLineCollectionRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetSaleLinesRequest struct via the builder pattern

 Name | Type | Description  | Notes